 "The Emergency Medical Services Program of Blinn College is committed to a mission of helping students develop excellence in their professional practice, while responding to community healthcare needs by equipping the students through quality education, with the knowledge and technical skills necessary to become competent entry-level EMS Providers"

-The EMS Professions Associate of Applied Science Degree, Paramedic Certificate, and Intermediate Certificate include knowledge, skills and attitudes necessary to recognize, assess, and manage medical emergencies under the supervision and direction of a physician.
+EMS Professions Associate of Applied Science Degree and Paramedic Certificate include knowledge, skills and attitudes necessary to recognize, assess, and manage medical emergencies under the supervision and direction of a physician.
 Graduates can expect career opportunities predominantly with transfer and emergency ambulance services.
 Students completing coursework in these programs are eligible to take the Texas certification or licensing exams and/or the National Registry exam.

 Blinn College is a leader among Emergency Medical Services educational institutions.
 The EMSP program is intended for students who wish to receive a high quality education experience and desire to dedicate themselves to careers in emergency medical services.
-Blinn College provides the educational and clinical background necessary to become eligible for certification/licensure at the EMT-Basic, EMT-Intermediate and Paramedic levels.
+Blinn College provides the educational and clinical background necessary to become eligible for certification/licensure at the EMT and Paramedic levels.

-Certification/licensure is not automatic; the Texas Department of State Health Services (DSHS) and/or the National Registry of Emergency Medical Technicians (NREMT) administers all certification examinations upon completion of a DSHS recognized educational program.
+Certification/licensure is not automatic; the National Registry of Emergency Medical Technicians (NREMT) administers all certification examinations upon completion of a DSHS recognized educational program.
+The Texas Department of State Health Services (DSHS) licensure requirements must be met prior to practicing in the State of Texas.
 Completion of the Blinn College EMSP program does not guarantee eligibility for DSHS/NREMT certification/licensure.
 Criminal background checks are conducted by DSHS as part of the screening process.
 Candidates with concerns about their background should contact the Texas Department of State Health Services in Austin.

 The Blinn College Office of Financial Aid offers various forms of financial assistance.
 Contact the Office of Financial Aid for more details and to apply for financial assistance and scholarship opportunities.
 The priority filing date for financial aid is April 1, proceeding each fall semester.
 For more details call 979-209-7230.